rodricios/eatiht/README.rst

-*This is both useful and shows a simple use case for data mining for the general population - an outreach of sorts.* - `/u/tweninger <http://www.reddit.com/r/compsci/comments/2ppyot/just_made_what_i_consider_my_first_algorithm_it/cmzai6s>`__ (author of the Text-to-Tag Clustering paper I referenced below)
+*This is both useful and shows a simple use case for data mining for the general population - an outreach of sorts.* - `/u/tweninger <http://www.reddit.com/r/compsci/comments/2ppyot/just_made_what_i_consider_my_first_algorithm_it/cmzai6s>`__

 At a Glance
 -----------